ynput/OpenPype/openpype/hosts/harmony/api/README.md

 ## Usage

-The integration creates an `Avalon` menu entry where all Avalon related tools are located.
+The integration creates an `Openpype` menu entry where all related tools are located.

 **NOTE: Menu creation can be temperamental.
 The best way is to launch Harmony and do nothing else until Harmony is fully launched.**